Ryan Tannehill Player Prop Bets for NFL Week 12 | Tennessee vs. New England 11/28/2021

 Matchup vs. New England

-- Tannehill averaged 206 passing yards per game in four matchups against the Patriots, 206.0 yards more than his over/under for Sunday.
+- Tannehill's 206 passing yards per game in four matchups against the Patriots are 27.5 fewer yards than his over/under in Sunday's game.

-- Tannehill threw a touchdown pass in three of those games against the Patriots, and threw multiple TDs two times.
+- Tannehill had a touchdown pass in three of those contests against the Patriots, while throwing multiple touchdown passes against them two times.

 - Note: Tannehill's stats vs. Patriots date back to 2016.

-- The 229.6 yards per game the Patriots are allowing through the air makes them the NFL's sixth-ranked pass defense.
+- The 229.6 passing yards the Patriots yield per game makes them the NFL's sixth-ranked pass defense this season.

-- The Patriots' defense is third in the league, giving up 1.2 passing touchdowns per game.
+- At 1.2 passing TDs allowed per game, the Patriots defense is ranked third in the NFL.

 Recent Performances

-- In last week's outing against the Texans, Tannehill threw for 323 yards while completing 67.3% of his passes, while throwing one touchdown with four interceptions.
+- Tannehill put together a 323-yard performance against the Texans last week, completing 67.3% of his pass attempts and throwing for one touchdown with four interceptions.

 - In his last three outings, Tannehill has thrown for 679 yards (226.3 per game) while completing 73 of 106 passes (68.9%), with three touchdowns and five interceptions.

-- He's also contributed on the ground, with seven rushing yards (2.3 ypg) on nine carries with two rushing touchdowns.
+- He has added seven rushing yards (2.3 ypg) on nine carries while scoring two touchdowns on the ground.

 Tannehill's Tennessee Teammates